After the flood: Local Catholic Charities staff offer help, hope in Houston

 Then Hurricane Harvey hit in late August.
 The storm devastated southeast Texas, leaving catastrophic flooding and upended lives in its wake.

-“Originally we thought that the whole Annual Gathering was going to be canceled,” Melara said.
+“Originally we thought that the whole Annual Gathering was going to be canceled,” Melara explained in an October interview with the Sun.
 “Subsequently, we learned that the Gathering was going to continue, but they were going to eliminate roughly half of the workshops so that participants could take part in disaster relief services in the Houston and Galveston area.”

 With their workshops eliminated, Melara and Curry had to decide if they would still make the trip to Texas.
 “It was easy for us — we still wanted to go and we mostly wanted to go now to be able to participate in the disaster relief work,” Melara said.
 About 500 participants made the same decision, assisting in the efforts coordinated through Catholic Charities of the Archdiocese of Galveston-Houston, Melara estimated.